What does the Gutenberg Press teach us about the intersection of faith and technological innovation?

 The invention of the printing press by Johannes Gutenberg in the mid-15th century marked a transformative moment in the history of communication and the spread of Christianity.

 Born in Mainz, Germany, around 1400, Gutenberg's background as a goldsmith enabled him to develop movable-type printing, revolutionising the production of books.
-His many contributions to printing included the invention of a process for mass-producing movable type, the use of oil-based ink for printing, adjustable molds, and the creation of a wooden printing press similar to contemporary agricultural screw presses.
+His many contributions to printing included the invention of a process for mass-producing movable type, the use of oil-based ink for printing, adjustable moulds, and the creation of a wooden printing press similar to contemporary agricultural screw presses.

 This innovation drastically increased the availability of texts, particularly the Bible, and played a significant role in shaping religious life across Europe.